 Terms used in landownership

-Types oflandownership Terms used for Māori land
+Types of landownership Terms used for Māori land

 Te Ture Whenua Māori Act provides legal definitions for different types of Māori landownership.

-3 A change ofownership ofland gives the
+7 A change of ownership of land gives the

 recipient of that interest the ownership and

-3 A change ofownership ofland gives the
+7 A change of ownership of land gives the

 recipient of that interest the ownership and